LEAFCUTTER ANT PROJECT

 The multimedia “Leafcutters” project is an unusual collaboration with millions of wild ants.
 Since 2008 I have been filming, photographing and following the fates of more than a dozen colonies of leafcutter ants on the Osa Peninsula in Costa Rica.

 Leafcutter ant colonies have eerie parallels to human society and this is the conceptual basis and the inspiration for the work.
 To quote from eminent biologist E.O.
 Wilson, these ants are “the most complex social creatures other than humans.”
+They are the charismatic mini-fauna, the Einsteins of the insect world, and the masters of chemical communication.

 The project focuses on four supposedly unique human traits – language, ritual, war and art – and the narrative themes aim to blur the boundaries between culture and nature.